College of Charleston Office phone: 843-953-6601

-NaturalPoint grants College of Charleston use of motion capture equipment (four Prime 13W cameras, calibration tools, rigid body markers, network switch and cables) and continually renewed Motive Tracker software license valued at $12,000.
-In exchange the College allows NaturalPoint employees to schedule demonstrations of this equipment housed in the College’s Virtual Production Lab (Harbor Walk East, Room 333).
+NaturalPoint grants College of Charleston use of motion capture equipment (four Prime 13W cameras, calibration tools, rigid body markers) and continually renewed Motive Tracker software licenses valued at $12,000 in exchange for access to this equipment to be stored in the College’s Virtual Production Lab (Harbor Walk East, Room 333).

 Grants (Internal Funding)

 College of Charleston – School of Science and Math summer 2019 undergraduate research funding for Katie Chea who developed CS Unplugged activities to teach mathematics concepts used in creating computer animations.
 Katie’s results were used in the summer 2019 outreach camp titled ‘Coding Movie Magic.’

 College of Charleston – School of Science and Math summer 2018 undergraduate research funding for Alexandra Shope who developed a Hidden-Markov Model that was used to learn shot editing sequences for given story events.
 This software was used in a summer 2018 outreach camp titled ‘Computing in the Movies.’

 College of Charleston – SURF: Visualizing Narrative and Cinematic Choices in Virtual Reality Stories with student Ron Taylor.
 Proposal written together in fall 2015.
 Research work conducted during summer of 2016.